Aetopia/Stonecutter/README.md

 - Call the original `__x_ABI_CWindows_CUI_CCore_CICoreWindow->put_PointerCursor` method to change the cursor.

-- If the cursor was `null` & the cursor changed successfully:
+- If the cursor was `null` & changed successfully:

   - Get the current bounds of the window by calling `__x_ABI_CWindows_CUI_CCore_CICoreWindow->get_Bounds`.